wpbullet/MediaServerInstaller/README.md

 The HTPC Guides fork includes these programs
 NZBGet, Sabnzbd, Sonarr, SickRage, CouchPotato, HTPC Manager, CherryMusic, Kodi and more will be added.

-Tips:
-- mail server install (ISPConfig) will work **only with Debian Wheezy**
-- set fixed ip address
-- for those who use ramlog.
-You can enable ramlog back when installation is finished
-- installation is based on [http://www.howtoforge.com/perfect-server-debian-wheezy-nginx-bind-dovecot-ispconfig-3](http://www.howtoforge.com/perfect-server-debian-wheezy-nginx-bind-dovecot-ispconfig-3)

 HTPC Guides Media Server Installation
 ------------------